 Heat the pan or BBQ until screaming hot, then brush or rub both sides of the steak with a little oil.

 Once hot, place the steak in the pan (dropping the meat away from you, to prevent any fat splash-back) or on to a hot area of the BBQ.

 Cook over a medium-high heat for around five minutes, leaving the steak completely undisturbed to build up good caramelisation, which ultimately creates that gorgeous crust you get in steakhouses.

-Add 50g of the butter, herbs and garlic to the pan and constantly baste for a minute or two.
+If cooking on the hob, add 50g of the butter, herbs and garlic to the pan and constantly baste for a minute or two.

 Once rested, serve whole or remove the bone and carve into finger-sized slices, cutting across the grain of the meat.
 Finish with a good pinch of salt and a generous amount of cracked black pepper.

 To make the shallot and red wine sauce